ethanswe/ethanswe/README.md

 ## Fun Fact:

-Outside of software engineering, I'm also an audio engineer!
-This was part of the reason why I ventured into becoming a software engineer. 😄
+Outside of software engineering, I'm also an audio engineer! 😄

 ## I'm currently looking to:

-Find an incredible company that will help me continue to learn and provide mentorship to become the best software engineer I can be!
+Find an incredible company that will help me continue to learn and provide mentorship so I can become the best software engineer I can be!

 ## Before Engineering...